veraison/ear/arc/README.md

 | `--color` | trustworthiness vector report colourises the tiers (default is B&W) |
 | `<jwt-file>` | a JWT wrapping an EAR claims-set |

+If the `--pkey` parameter is omitted or the default file name is specified, the key from the file will be used if it exists, ignoring the keys in the JWT header.
+Instead, if the file is missing, the public key and algorithm from the JWT header will be used.

 ### Output

 * Validation status of the cryptographic signature.